rohit21oc/Wheather-App/README.md

-# "Simple Weather Application using HTML, CSS &amp; JavaScript"
+# "Simple Weather Application"

-## Overview of Weather App
+## This Simple Weather Application is built using HTML, CSS, and JavaScript.
+It’s a great starter project for beginners who want to learn how to create a functional and stylish web application from scratch.

 It's a  Simple Weather Application made by using HTML, CSS &amp; JavaScript.